-Attach current verifiable bids, estimates, or price lists [from your potential vendor(s)].
-Please ensure there is a date listed or when you obtained these estimates/bids, as they must be from within the past sixty (60) days.
+Please upload current verifiable bids, estimates, or price lists [from your potential vendor(s)].
+These bids must be dated within the past 60 days.
+Please ensure there is a date noted on the bid or some annotation as to when you obtained these estimates/bids.

-- If your purchase is BELOW \$75,000, you must upload TWO verifiable bids or estimates for the proposed purchases. - If your purchase is EQUAL TO or MORE THAN \$75,000, you must upload THREE verifiable bids or estimates for your proposed purchases.
+- If your purchase is BELOW \$75,000, you must upload TWO verifiable bids or estimates for the proposed purchases. - If your purchase is ABOVE \$75,000, you must upload THREE verifiable bids or estimates for your proposed purchases.